You’ve seen them in magazines, movies, and maybe even in real life: rooms that ring with perfection.

 This is the problem many people run into: They create a space that looks amazing, but isn’t comfortable or livable.
 It belongs in a magazine — not in someone’s home.

 Unsurprisingly, creating a comfortable space starts with making sure your furniture is comfortable.
-Whether you need to browse the new furniture in our showrooms, have furniture custom-designed to your specific needs, or upgrade your existing furniture, we can help.
+Whether you need to browse the new furniture in our showroom, have furniture custom-designed to your specific needs, or upgrade your existing furniture, we can help.

 Our upholstery services include replacing the foam cushions in the seats, arms, and backs of chairs and sofas that have lost their comfort over the years.
 We can also create cushions and pillows to match your interior decor, which, along with throws and rugs, go a long way toward creating a comfortable environment.